Brick and Mortar Calculator

 Explanation

-Brick quantity estimates depend on more than wall area.
 Each brick occupies a face area that includes the mortar joint.
 A thicker joint increases the effective brick footprint and reduces the number of bricks per square unit.
-This calculator uses standard brick sizes and adds the selected joint thickness to the length and height of each brick to determine the true modular size.
-That modular size is then used to compute how many bricks are required to cover the total wall area.
+The calculator adds the selected joint thickness to the brick length and height, then uses that modular face size to estimate the units required.
 A waste factor accounts for cuts, breakage, and layout adjustments on the job site.

 If your project includes corners, piers, or special bond patterns, brick usage may increase beyond a simple area calculation.
 Mortar volume can also shift with recessed joints, raked joints, or wider head joints.
 Consider adding an extra margin when ordering, especially for projects with numerous openings or decorative details that require additional cuts.